 According to Iowa law, if you have been involved in a car accident that resulted in injury or death you must report the accident as soon as possible, which can be done by calling the local police.
 Furthermore, unless your local law enforcement agency files its own report, any accident in Iowa that results in death, injury, or property damage of $1,500 or more must be documented on an Iowa Accident Report form.
 If you do not file a report within 72 hours, your driving privileges will be suspended.

 Additionally, insurance information coverage must be provided.
 Failure to provide proof of insurance coverage will result in a suspension of your Iowa driver’s license.

 The next step would be to decide if you want to file a lawsuit against the responsible party and whether you would like to meet a resolution by settlement or trial.
 Generally, all claims will start with settlement negotiations.
 However, if you are unhappy with the settlement offer, your attorney can prepare your case for trial.
 Settlement conferences are not mandatory in Iowa, and you can choose to use the court process and skip settlement discussions.

 What Are the Damages You Can Collect in a Car Accident Claim?

 In Iowa, there are no limitations on the damages you can collect in an accident.
 However, there is one circumstance where your damages can be limited and that is if you are found to be partly at fault for the accident (modified comparative fault law).

-Economic and non-economic damages are the most common types of damages recoverable after a car accident.
-Non-economic damages include expenditures that are less quantifiable, such as:
+Economic vs Non-Economic Damages are the most common types of damages recoverable after a car accident.
+Non-Economic Damages include expenditures that are less quantifiable, such as: